greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/SecuringGPDB.html.md

 ## <a id="platformhardening"></a>Platform Hardening

 Platform hardening involves assessing and minimizing system vulnerability by following best practices and enforcing federal security standards.
 Hardening the product is based on the US Department of Defense \(DoD\) guidelines Security Template Implementation Guides \(STIG\).
-Hardening removes unnecessary packages, disables services that are not required, sets up restrictive file and directory permissions, removes unowned files and directories, performs authentication for single-user mode, and provides options for end users to configure the package to be compliant to the latest STIGs.
+Hardening removes unnecessary packages, deactivates services that are not required, sets up restrictive file and directory permissions, removes unowned files and directories, performs authentication for single-user mode, and provides options for end users to configure the package to be compliant to the latest STIGs.

 **Parent topic:** [Greenplum Database Security Configuration Guide](../topics/preface.html)